 Save on realtor fees

 Thankfully, there's a way to save big by selling with Clever.
-With listing fees of just $3,000 or 1%, you'll save an average of $3,174 on a median-priced home in Kansas.
+With listing fees of just 1.5%, you'll save on realtor commission, putting more money in your pocket.

 Frequently asked questions